 What will happen to the provider?

-The Southern District Health Board will work with the provider and fully investigate how this cold chain failure occurred.
+Te Whatu Ora Southern will work with the provider and fully investigate how this cold chain failure occurred.
 The provider is not currently providing vaccinations.